(Paul Washer reading an excerpt by Puritan John Flavel from “The Father’s Bargain.”)

 He looks at you.
-And he says this “Father, such is my love to this one person and my pity for them.”
-After they’ve broken every command He still says “Such is my love, and such is my pity.”
+And he says this: “Father, such is My love to this one person and My pity for them.”
+After they’ve broken every command He still says, “Such is My love, and such is My pity.”
 Proud men say “I don’t want your pity.”
 You need His pity.
 You need His pity.
 We are pitiful.
-He says “Such is my love to and pity for them that rather then they shall perish eternally I will be responsible for them as their guarantee.”
+He says, “Such is My love to and pity for them that rather than they shall perish eternally, I will be responsible for them as their guarantee.”
 “Bring in all thy bills Father that I may see what they owe thee.”
-Now.

 Now.
 Sometimes a young man will get married.
 And after he gets married, he’ll start getting a little shaky on his commitment.
 He said “I had no idea that marriage was this tough.”
 “I don’t know if this is really, what I’m made to do.”
 You see, he was boasting about how much he would love this girl.
 He had no idea the commitment he was going to have to make, but that is not true with Christ.
 Here he says to the Father, “Father, bring in everything they owe thee, let me see it.”
 Imagine this: He sees everything that you owe justice.
 He doesn’t go to that Cross blindly, He doesn’t get on the Cross and say “No Father, I don’t want to do this, I didn’t know it would cost so much.”
 He knew from eternity how much it would cost Him and yet He still did it.